You need to protect yourself.

 - Emergency Lock: Yes

-- Other Features: Infrared night vision, audio recording, time-lapse
+- Other Features: Infrared night vision, loop recording, audio recording, time-lapse

 - Excellent recording angles, especially if you’re recording in both directions

 - Built-in battery for reliability